NHSLeadership/nhsl-docker-base/README.md

 This README will assume Kubernetes for context and so may make references to Kubernetes terminology such as jobs, pods etc.

+## Assumptions

+PHP expects Redis to be available at tcp://redis:6379 for session storage.

 ## Cron

 We try to run cron jobs within Kubernetes it self but it doesn't handle things well when you need to run jobs reliably every minute - in these instances we run a single PHP-FPM pod in "cron" mode.